syncfusion-content/ej2-grid-docs/ej2-javascript/grid/columns/headers.md

 ## Header text

-By default, column header title is displayed from column [field](https://ej2.syncfusion.com/javascript/documentation/api/grid/column/#field) value.
-To override the default header title, you have to define the [headerText](https://ej2.syncfusion.com/javascript/documentation/api/grid/column/#headertext) value.
+By default, the header text of a column in Grid is displayed from the column’s [field](../../api/grid/column/#field) value.
+However, you can easily override the default header title and provide a custom header text for the column using the [headerText](../../api/grid/column/#headertext) property.

-To enable the `headerText` property, you simply need to define it in the e-column element.
+To enable the `headerText` property, you simply need to define it in the  [columns](../../api/grid/column/#columns) property.
 The following example demonstrates how to enable header text for a Grid column.

 {% if page.publishingplatform == "typescript" %}